finale-lua/lua-scripts/docs/rgp-lua.md

 ### The 'utf8' namespace

-Lua 5.3 and higher added a standard `utf8` library for parsing utf8-encoded strings.
-Especially with the addition of SMuFL font support in Finale 27, parsing utf8 characters is an essential requirement for Finale scripts. _RGP Lua_ embeds the `utf8` library from Lua 5.4.4 back-ported into Lua 5.2.
+Lua 5.4 includes a standard `utf8` library for parsing utf8-encoded strings.
+With the addition of SMuFL font support in Finale 27, parsing utf8 characters is an essential requirement for Finale scripts. _RGP Lua_ versions before 0.67 embedded a back-ported version of the `utf8` library from Lua 5.4.
+Since version 0.67 it is part of the Lua languge.
 The [Lua 5.4 Reference Manual](https://www.lua.org/manual/5.4/manual.html) describes how to use these functions.
-Any code you write for this version of `utf8` is source-compatible with Lua 5.4 and beyond.
-(This version is also backwards compatible with Lua 5.3 code.)

 Dialog Boxes
 ------------